Finder makes money from featured partners, but editorial opinions are our own.

 Picture not described

 • Strata fees.
-If you buy a townhouse or unit, you'll pay ongoing body corporate fees.
+If you buy a townhouse or unit, you'll likely pay ongoing body corporate fees.
 These fees cover the cost of building insurance and expenses associated with maintaining common areas, and they vary depending on the size and type of the building, where it's located and its features.
 Don't forget to examine the strata fees you'll need to pay before you make the decision to buy a property.

 • Council rates.
 Check with the local council to find out the average quarterly rates in the area for a property of the same size as yours.
 Factor this amount into your budget to help you calculate the potential return on your investment.